-1.6 SAR Services covered by this Plan
+1.6 SAR Operations covered by this Plan

-This Operational Framework covers the following types of SAR services:
+This Operational Framework covers the following types of SAR operations:

-- Aeronautical SAR (including SAR assistance in the vicinity of airports). - Land SAR within New Zealand and the Antarctic Treaty Area (including SAR operations associated with environments such as remote areas, swift water, caves, mountains, etc.). - Maritime SAR (involving search and rescue from a water environment). - Wander SAR (involving SAR operations for persons who suffer from cognitive impairment such as dementia, autism, or young children; often in suburban areas). - Provision of initial assistance at or near the scene of a distress situation (e.g. initial medical assistance or advice, medical evacuations, provision of needed food or clothing to survivors, etc.). - Delivery of survivors to a place of safety or where further assistance can be provided, or further transportation arranged if necessary. - Saving of property when it can be done in conjunction with or for the saving of lives. - Mass Rescue Operations. - SAR services as a sub-phase of a Police-led missing persons inquiry. - SAR services associated with incidents led by other agencies as part of the National Security System (e.g. SAR operations for persons in distress as a result of illegal mass arrivals, or a flooding or tsunami event).
+- Aeronautical SAR (including SAR assistance in the vicinity of airports). - Land-based SAR within New Zealand and the Antarctic Treaty Area (including SAR operations associated with environments such as remote areas, swift water, caves, mountains, etc.). - Maritime SAR (involving search and rescue from a water environment). - Wander SAR (involving SAR operations for persons who suffer from cognitive impairment such as dementia, autism, or young children; often in suburban areas). - Provision of initial assistance at or near the scene of a distress situation (e.g. initial medical assistance or advice, medical evacuations, provision of needed food or clothing to survivors, etc.). - Delivery of survivors to a place of safety or where further assistance can be provided, or further transportation arranged if necessary. - Saving of property when it can be done in conjunction with or for the saving of lives. - Mass Rescue Operations. - SAR services as a sub-phase of a Police-led missing persons inquiry. - SAR services associated with incidents led by other agencies as part of the National Security System (e.g., SAR operations for persons in distress as a result of illegal mass arrivals, or a geological or meteorological (e.g., tsunami or flooding) event).